 TITLE:

-High Performance Geometric Multigrid (HPGMG): an HPC Benchmark for Modern Applications and Architectures100-word abstract:
+High Performance Geometric Multigrid (HPGMG): an HPC Benchmark for Modern Architectures and Metric for Machine Ranking

+100-word abstract:

 This meeting facilitates community participation with the HPGMG project.
-HPGMG is modeled on High Performance Linpack (HPL), as a compact benchmark to both provide architects with a tool for driving new architectures and as a metric for extreme scale systems.
-HPGMG is designed to be sensitive to metrics that inhibit performance of HPC applications.
+HPGMG is a compact benchmark to both provide architects with a tool for driving new architectures and a metric for extreme scale systems with generality comparable to High Performance Linpack (HPL).
+HPGMG is sensitive to multiple aspects of architectures that inhibit performance of HPC applications.
 We encourage community participation with contributed talks and will host an open discussion of issues relevant to extremes scale benchmarking.
-We present the first biannual release of an HPGMG metric data and analysis to provide insights into the efficacy of top500 machines for modern applications.
+We present a biannual release of HPGMG metric data with analysis to provide insights into the efficacy of TOP500 machines for modern applications.

 500-word abstract: